kubernetes/enhancements/keps/sig-auth/4601-authorize-with-selectors/README.md

 question.
 -->

+Authorization checks don't get worse.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

 <!--
 Pick one more of these and delete the rest.
 -->

-- [ ] Metrics
+- [x] Metrics
-  - Metric name:
+  - Metric name: webhook_evaluations_total with the result=error
   - [Optional] Aggregation method:
-  - Components exposing the metric:
+  - Components exposing the metric: kube-apiserver
 - [ ] Other (treat as last resort)
   - Details: